PennyLaneAI/pennylane/doc/introduction/operations.rst

 ^^^^^^^^^^^^^^^^^^^^

 Grouping Pauli words can be used for the optimizing the measurement of qubit Hamiltonians.
-Along with groups of observables, post measurement rotations can also be obtained using :func:`~.optimize_measurements`:
+Along with groups of observables, post-measurement rotations can also be obtained using :func:`~.optimize_measurements`:

 .. code-block:: python